 You can find Josh on Twitter @JoshPollard.

 Richard is a technology consultant with a life-long interest in consumer electronics.
 With a passion for most consumer technologies, Richard pushes the limits of early adoption with audio distribution, multi-platform video recording, and home automation components throughout his home.
-He’s a long-time Microsoft and Media Center advocate, and he’s a Microsoft Windows Entertainment and Connected Home MVP.
+He’s been a long-time Microsoft and Media Center advocate, and was a Microsoft Windows Entertainment and Connected Home MVP for some time.
 He’s also a Mac and iOS user—leading to some interesting content sharing challenges.